davisclick/openvino-computer-pointer-controller/README.md

 ### Edge Cases

--If there is more than one face detected, it extracts only one face and do inference on it and ignoring other faces.
+- If there is more than one face detected, it extracts only one face and do inference on it and ignoring other faces.
--Moving the mouse pointer out of the maximum window width.
+- Moving the mouse pointer out of the maximum window width.